 Justin has over 36 years of aviation industry experience, holding senior positions in aircraft maintenance, design and production engineering, airworthiness certification, safety regulation, CAMO, and asset management.

-Justin served as COO for the launch of SalamAir, playing an instrumental role in aircraft acquisition and the achievement of the AOC.
+Justin served as Head of Asset Management for CDB Aviation Leasing with a fleet of 233 aircraft.
+He served as COO for the launch of SalamAir, playing an instrumental role in aircraft acquisition and the achievement of the AOC.
 He has delivered a number of EU based airline cost reduction and re-engineering programs encompassing strategic analysis and workload/capacity alignment, workforce optimisation, rationalising maintenance check content and efficiency.
 Justin was Founding Director of the AVISA Group of companies including AVISA UK, AVISA Gulf and aeroDAC.
 The group employs over 40 staff and are leading providers of CAMO and Part 21 DOA and POA services.

 Justin holds a BEng Honours in Aerospace Engineering, is a Member of the RAeS, an Incorporated Engineer, a member of the BAAC and is a trained Quality and project Management specialist.
 He has over 9 years’ experience as a Senior Regulator and is a multi-type rated aircraft engineer on a wide range of fixed wing aircraft, and serves as aviation expert in both the London High Court and International Court of Arbitration.

 A dynamic and proactive hands-on Vice President with over 25 years of continuous achievement and progression in service excellence and operational efficiency within the airline sector.
 Joe served as Head of Ground Operations for the launch of SalamAir, setting up the operational processes and playing a key role in the attainment of the AOC.
+He opened new bases for Ryanair in the UK, securing new airport layouts, passenger boarding zones, ensuring infrastructure, contractual and operational targets were met.
+As a core member of the Heathrow Airport (HAL) team he delivered a new World Class Special Assistance strategy.
 He was VP Network Stations and Acting Head of Ground Services for Qatar Airways, where he played a pivotal role in setting the strategy and achievement for 5 Star on the Ground, he successfully opened 35 new stations and was a key member of the Emergency Committee and of various crises teams.

 Joe served as General Manager Heathrow for Virgin Atlantic Airways where he oversaw organisational change, introduced new working practices as part of a new management team that saved the company £10m.
 He Introduced a coaching culture within Airport Services at LHR and LGW, and successfully managed initial emergency situation during the VS24 crash landing at Heathrow in 1997 and the aftermath of the 2001 September 11 incident.